 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Twin Lakes' trails.

-A swimming beach complete with concessions and bathhouse is available Memorial Day weekend through Labor Day weekend.
+A swimming beach complete with concessions and bathhouse is available from the Saturday of Memorial Day weekend to Labor Day.
 Click here for park fees.
 In the summer, swimming is free for overnight guests in campsites, cabins and the lodge, however it cannot be guaranteed should circumstances beyond the park's control require that swimming be closed.
-Because of a possible shortage of qualified lifeguards from mid-August to Labor Day, the park may offer swimming on only Saturdays, Sundays and Labor Day.
+Because of a possible shortage of qualified lifeguards prior to mid-June and after mid-August, the park may offer swimming only on weekends and Labor Day.
 If your visit depends on weekday swimming during that stretch, call the park or reserve another time.
-We do not give refunds for swimming to overnight guests under any circumstances.
+Refunds for swimming to overnight guests will not be given under any circumstances.